SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/configure-superoffice.md

 ## <a id="step3" />Step 3 - Groups and access​

+### Confidentiality in SharePoint (Visible for)

-### Group access on SharePoint documents based on Visible for settings
+Group access on SharePoint documents based on `Visible for` settings

-* If you plan not to use Visible for, you leave this ticked off​.
+* If you plan not to use `Visible for`, you leave this ticked off​.
-* If you plan to use Visible for, you tick this on – and follow the next steps.
+* If you plan to use `Visible for`, you tick this on – and follow the next steps.

 ### Apps for SuperOffice (system user)

-Enable system user for storing documents in SharePoint.
-If you have for instance a third-party app that creates documents in SuperOffice, you need to enable system user for storing documents in SharePoint.
+To use any app for SuperOffice that interact with documents (ie. to be able to use `visible for`, to migrate documents or have a third-party app that creates documents in SuperOffice), you need to enable a system user and add the `SuperOffice Document Library` app to your SharePoint.
+Read more about the `SuperOffice Document Library` app in [Permissions for SuperOffice Document Library integration (app)][2]

-> [!NOTE]
-> You can't turn this on the first time you configure SharePoint documents.
-It must be fully configured first.
-Complete the configuration and start the wizard (Settings), navigate to step 3, and turn it on.

 ​    ![Groups and access​ -screenshot][img4]

-### Group access based on Visible for settings in SuperOffice is ticked on​
+### Confidentiality in SharePoint (Visible for) is ticked on​

-* To to set permissions on documents in SharePoint, we need to have Read Write permission to selected site.
+* To to set permissions on documents in SharePoint, the app need to have `Read Write` permission to selected site.
 Only Microsoft 365 Global Administrator can authorize this permissions.
 This is a one-time authorization and will only include the site you have selected for your SuperOffice documents.

 * If you are a Microsoft 365 Global Administrator, you can authorize now – if not, you must copy the URL and send it to someone with that role of Microsoft 365 Global administrator in your organization.​